lucm9/MERN-TODO-APP/readme.md

 # Deploying a MERN Stack Application on AWS Cloud

-The MERN stack is a popular technology stack for building full-stack web applications.
+The **MERN** stack is a popular technology stack for building full-stack web applications.
 The acronym "MERN" stands for MongoDB, Express.js, React.js, and Node.js.
 Each component in the stack plays a specific role in the development of web applications.
 Here's an overview of each technology in the MERN stack:

-## MongoDB: MongoDB is a NoSQL database that stores data in a flexible, JSON-like format called BSON (Binary JSON).
+**MongoDB**: MongoDB is a NoSQL database that stores data in a flexible, JSON-like format called BSON (Binary JSON).
 It is designed to handle large amounts of data and is well-suited for applications with dynamic and evolving schemas.

-## Express.js: Backend Framework Express.js is a web application framework for Node.js.
+**Express.js**: Backend Framework Express.js is a web application framework for Node.js.
 It simplifies the process of building robust and scalable web applications by providing a set of features for handling routes, middleware, and HTTP requests.

-## React.js: Frontend Library React.js is a JavaScript library for building user interfaces.
+**React.js**: Frontend Library React.js is a JavaScript library for building user interfaces.

-## Node.js: Runtime Environment Node.js is a server-side JavaScript runtime that allows developers to run JavaScript on the server.
+**Node.js**: Runtime Environment Node.js is a server-side JavaScript runtime that allows developers to run JavaScript on the server.

 When combined, the MERN stack allows developers to build end-to-end web applications using JavaScript for both the frontend and the backend.
 Here's a typical flow of how these technologies work together: